 John Todd, Centre Director

-Gavin Band is a senior statistician at the Wellcome Centre for Human Genetics where his work focusses on the genetic epidemiology of malaria infections.
+Gavin Band is a senior statistician at the Wellcome Centre for Human Genetics where his work focuses on the genetic epidemiology of malaria infections.
 With Helen Lockstone he co-ordinates the GMS teaching with a focus on the statistics components.